 Analytical skills are honed in engineering math, circuit analysis, fluid mechanics, heat transfer, and mechanics of materials.
 Sound experimental and design techniques are reinforced in the required laboratory sequence.
 Students receive a solid grounding in dynamic systems analysis and simulation, machine design, and stress analysis.

 A major, year-long capstone design experience includes the design and realization of an engineering product.
-Extensive computer-aided design and manufacturing includes the use of Creo to document, analyze, and fabricate designs.
-Advanced manufacturing techniques covered include conventional and investment casting, injection molding, CNC machining, and TIG/MIG welding.
+Extensive computer-aided design and manufacturing include the use of Creo to document, analyze, and fabricate designs.
+Advanced manufacturing techniques taught include conventional and investment casting, injection molding, CNC machining, and TIG/MIG welding.
 To assure the ability to work professionally, seniors must complete at least 13 hours of mechanical engineering electives, choosing a minimum of three credit hours in a given system area.
 In addition, at least six credit hours must be 400-level courses and a maximum of four credit hours may be earned through one and two credit courses.